WebOfTrustInfo/rwot5-boston/draft-documents/dcs-theorem/The-DCS-Theorem.md

 \end{axis}
 \end{tikzpicture}

-_[This is where the paper currently ends.
-What follows below are "brain dumps" of random thoughts about how to go about proving the theorem.
-I expect the entire paper to be no more than 5 pages long.]_

-## OLD STUFF - Outdated brain dumps [To be deleted]

 Our definitions do not allow us to write a definitive proof but they do allow for a probabilistic proof.
 Similarly, the choice of scope cannot be clearly defined for arbitrary systems, but must be arrived at by probability of what is "likely" to be a "reasonable" or "characteristic" scope of these systems.